-Staff/volunteers who deliver sports activities to children may, on occasions, be required to deal with achild's challenging behaviour.
-These guidelines aim to promote good practice and to encourage a proactive response to supporting children to manage their own behaviour.
-They suggest some strategies and sanctions which can be used and also identify unacceptable sanctions or interventions which must never be used by staff or volunteers.
+Affiliated Basketball England members who deliver sports activities to children may, on occasions, be required to deal with a child's challenging behaviour.
+The below information-aims to promote good practice and to encourage a proactive response to supporting children to manage their own behaviour.
+It suggests some strategies and sanctions which can be used and identify unacceptable sanctions or interventions which must never be used by staff or volunteers.